Para obtener más información sobre los planes de Mark en español, envíe su correo electrónico a email@example.com.

 Invest in vocational training and local hiring for a changing economy

 As Mayor, I will work with employers and educators in San Francisco and across the Bay Area to build a strong base of workers who are prepared for the jobs of tomorrow.
 City College of San Francisco is one of our greatest resources to help close the alarming gap between the skills that companies need in today’s economy and the skills that a large segment of San Franciscans possess.
-I will continue working with San Francisco City College and its Trustees, and will expand the offering of academic certifications available through the community college system.
-Finally, I will increase our city’s investment in San Francisco’s workforce training initiatives to increase resources for adult technical education, ramped-up bridge programs, and accountability to the success of those programs by facilitating better data.
+I will continue working with San Francisco City College and its Trustees, and will expand the offering of certificates and also work with and support them in removing barriers to entry and completion.